minio/docs/source/reference/minio-mc/mc-retention-set.rst

 settings for a bucket, where all objects without explicit object lock settings inherit the bucket default.

-.. end-mc-retention-desc
+.. end-mc-retention-set-desc

-To lock an object under :ref:`legal hold <minio-object-locking-legalhold>`, use :mc:`mc legalhold`.
+To lock an object under :ref:`legal hold <minio-object-locking-legalhold>`, use :mc:`mc legalhold set`.

 :mc:`mc retention set` *requires* that the specified bucket has object locking enabled.
 You can **only** enable object locking at bucket creation.
 See